harvardinformatics/ifxbilling/docs/src/products.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Anything that is likely to appear as an invoice line item will
 need a product number.
 In addition to usage of an individual
-instrument, things like Helium dewars, training courses, facility
+instrument, things like Helium dewar types, training courses, facility
 assistance, etc. can be products.

 Similar items that may be charged at different rates should be different
 products.
 An example might be Group Training on Electron Microscope vs.
 One on One Training on Electron Microscope.

-Similarly, if there is a different baseline rate for commercial
-customers than there is for internal customers, this should be a
-separate product.
+There may be several rates associated with a product, e.g. commercial, internal.

 Discounts or other adjustments do not need product numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~